Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [ ] Change DB to allow for multiple discounts on a profile
 - [ ] Go back to exact shop settings and scroll to exact product on product page
 - [ ] Add a close button to product page
+- [ ] Make arrows clickable on scroll
+- [ ] Make the logo a link to homepage
+- [ ] Change sizes for bigger screens

 # To-Do for minimal viable product
 - [x] Load products from DB